seananderson/metafolio/inst/ms/ms.md

 cases where thermal tolerance was unknown but conservation effort could be distributed across between 16 and two streams.
 Climate followed a combination of the same long-term warming and short-term variability as before.
-For many metapopulations, this scenario represents the most realistic scenario investigated.
+For many Pacific salmon metapopulations, this scenario represents the most realistic scenario investigated.

 <!--TODO-->